Chia-Network/chiavdf/README.md

 Note: `./prover_test` defaults to a long soak/stress run.
 Set `CHIAVDF_PROVER_TEST_FAST=1` to run a short, CI-friendly correctness check.

+## Fuzzing

+Fuzz targets live under `rust_bindings/fuzz`.
+The `prove` target includes an iteration cap to avoid out-of-memory conditions in CI.
+If you want deeper iteration coverage, raise the cap in `rust_bindings/fuzz/fuzz_targets/prove.rs` after validating memory usage and exec/s on your runner.

 ## Contributing and workflow

 Contributions are welcome and more details are available in chia-blockchain's